weaviate/weaviate-io/_posts/blog/2022-09-13-Why-is-Vector-Search-so-fast.md

 Which algorithm works best depends on your project.
 Performance can be measured in terms of latency, throughput (queries per second), build time, and accuracy (recall).
 These four components often have a tradeoff, so it depends on the use case which method works best.

-So, ANN is not some magic method that will always find the true k nearest neighbors in a dataset, it can find a pretty good approximation of the true k neighbors.
-But it can do this in a fraction of the time!
+So, while ANN is not some magic method that will always find the true k nearest neighbors in a dataset, it can find a pretty good approximation of the true k neighbors.
+And it can do this in a fraction of the time!

 ## HNSW in Weaviate
 [Weaviate](/developers/weaviate/current/){:target="_blank"} is a great example of a vector search engine that uses ANN algorithms to offer ultra-fast queries.
 The first ANN algorithm introduced to Weaviate is a custom implementation of [Hierarchical Navigable Small World graphs (HNSW)](/developers/weaviate/current/vector-index-plugins/hnsw.html){:target="_blank"}.